Skip to content

 Store interfaces are designed to abstract accessing the configuration data.
 The stores used in Duende IdentityServer are:

-Custom implementations of the stores must be registered in the DI system.
+Custom implementations of the stores must be registered in the ASP.NET Core service provider.
 There are convenience methods for registering these.
 For example:

 .AddClientStore<YourCustomClientStore>()